kpien/msafer/README.md

 # msafer
 By Lily Jin, Carol Liu, Kelly Pien

-msafer is a package designed to help user free themselves from manually check the location of error when using the function `Map()`.
-When using `map()` and something went wrongt, it only returns the error, but where the error occurs is not given. msafer takes in vector, function and requirements, and spit out `TURE` or `FALSE` based on whether an error occurs when running the function over the vector. msafer will return a list of logical returns where it will be easy to identify the place of the error.
+msafer is a package that frees users from having to manually find the location of an error when using the function `map()`.
+When there’s something wrong with `map()`, the function only returns the error, but where this error occurs is not provided.
+The function `msafer()` takes in a vector, function and requirements, and spits out `TRUE` or `FALSE` based on whether an error occurs when running the function over the vector. `msafer()` will return a list of logical returns where it will be easy to identify the place of the error.

 ## Installation